ADR-0029: Caretaker Background Loop Pattern¶

 Context¶

-HydraFlow needed proactive maintenance workers — auto-closing stale issues, monitoring CI health, patching security vulnerabilities, and running code audits.
-These are "caretaker" concerns: low-priority, periodic, zero-token (except code grooming), and independent of the main pipeline.
+HydraFlow needed proactive maintenance workers — auto-closing stale issues, monitoring CI health, patching security vulnerabilities, and (originally) running code audits.
+These are "caretaker" concerns: low-priority, periodic, zero-token, and independent of the main pipeline.

 Decision¶